ferraridavide/ferraridavide.github.io/content/skills.md

 **Docker**
 I have used Docker and am familiar with the concept of containerization.
 With Docker, I am able to package applications and their dependencies into lightweight containers that can be easily deployed and run on any host machine.
 This allows for greater portability and consistency in the development and deployment process.
 My understanding of containerization allows me to understand the benefits and potential uses of Docker and other containerization technologies.

-**Linux**
-I have used the Linux terminal and am comfortable using command line tools.
-With my experience using the terminal, I am able to navigate and interact with the operating system, perform tasks such as file manipulation and system administration, and utilize a wide range of command line tools and utilities.
-My comfort using the terminal allows me to effectively utilize the power and flexibility of the command line in various projects.

 **Redis**
 I have experience using Redis, an in-memory data structure store that can be used as a database, cache, and message broker.
 With Redis, I am able to store and retrieve data quickly, implement caching to improve the performance of applications, and facilitate communication between processes through the use of its message brokering capabilities.
 My experience with Redis has allowed me to utilize its powerful features in various projects to improve the scalability and efficiency of applications.